SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 ####Rescue DAG####

-In case DAGMan  does not complete the set of jobs, it would create a rescue DAG file with a suffix ".rescue".
+In case DAGMan  does not complete the set of jobs, it would create a rescue DAG file with a suffix `.rescue`.
 The rescue DAG file contains the information about where to restart the jobs.
 Say for example, in our workflow of four linear jobs, the jobs A0 and A1 are finished and A2 is incomplete.
 In such a case we do not want to start executing the jobs all over again rather we want to start from Job A2.
 This information is embedded in the rescue dag file.
-In our example of linear.dag, the rescue dag file would be "linear.dag.rescue".
+In our example of linear.dag, the rescue dag file would be `linear.dag.rescue`.
 So we re-submit the rescue dag file as follows

 ~~~
 $ condor_submit_dag linear.dag.rescue